Russia As You’ve Never Seen It Before!

 The model presents an image of everyday life in Russia, represented through models.
 These everyday situations show a range of different human activities, such as work, leisure, sports, study, military service, country life, travel, mass celebrations, and even an attempt to escape from prison!

-Public transportation is represented by various kinds of cars and trucks, trams, buses, trains, and agricultural, construction and military equipment.
+Public transportation is represented by various kinds of cars and trucks, trams, buses, trains, and agricultural, construction, and military equipment.
 Visitors can set things in motion on the model by pushing interactive buttons placed around the layout.

 The way the cars and buses move is very realistic.
-They stop at traffic lights, bus stops and flashing signals, change speeds and overtake each other.
-The electrical energy to drive them is obtained remotely from underneath the model, so the cars themselves don't appear to have a power supply.
+They stop at traffic lights, bus stops, and flashing signals, change speeds and overtake each other.
+The electrical energy to drive them is obtained remotely from underneath the model, so the cars themselves don’t appear to have a power supply.

-To optimise the traffic layout, it was built on numerous levels using more than 8200 ft of rails and 452 switch boxes.
+To optimize the traffic layout, it was built on numerous levels using more than 8200 ft of rails and 452 switch boxes.
 The total number of rolling stock is more than 2700, of which 250 are locomotives and 10 are special cleaning trains.
 To add variety to the moving trains, two revolver exchangers store up to 60 trains and dispatch them when needed.

-You’ll find the museum of Tsvetochnaja Ulitsa, nearest metro station: Moskovskiye Vorota.
+You’ll find the museum of Tsvetochnaja Ulitsa, the nearest metro station: Moskovskiye Vorota.
 And by the way, Grand Maket isn’t a typo (we didn’t mean to write ‘Market’) – ‘maket’ is actually Russian for ‘model’.